 CHICKEN BROTH: Because the ham hock can be very salty, you’ll want to use reduced sodium chicken broth so it doesn’t add too much additional salt.

 THYME/ROSEMARY: The recipe calls for dried.
-If you want to use fresh, use 1 tablespoon.
+If you want to use fresh thyme or rosemary, use 1 tablespoon.

 BAY LEAVES: Adds a subtle background flavor to the soup.

 HAM HOCK/SHANK: These are pretty readily available in the meat section of your grocery store.
-You can also use the bone from leftover holiday ham.
+You can also use leftover ham bone from holiday ham.
+You can leave the skin on the ham hock when making the soup.

 DES’ TIP: Because of the chicken broth and ham shank, I would wait to add salt to the soup until you finish cooking the soup.
 This will help you be able to control the salt content better.